openservicemesh/osm-docs/content/docs/getting_started/auto_demo.md

 ---
-title: "Full feature demo - automated installation"
+title: "OSM automated demo"
 description: "The automated demo is a set of scripts anyone can run and shows how OSM can manage, secure and provide observability for microservice environments."
 type: docs
-aliases: ["OSM Automated Demo","/docs/install/auto_demo/"]
+aliases: "/docs/install/auto_demo/"
-weight: 1
+weight: 2
 ---

 # How to run the OSM automated demo